alvinng4/grav_sim/docs/getting_started/index.md

 Installation is a bit complicated on Windows.
 You will need to compile the C library and then install the Python wrapper.
 You may follow the instructions in [Installation in Python](installation_in_python.md).

+Personally, I recommend using WSL (Windows Subsystem for Linux) to run grav_sim directly.
 ///